Welcome to ISE-SHIMA Journey, MIKETSUKUNI, and the home of Gastronomy in West Japan.

 The all-day tour is almost over.
 Are you ready to relax back at the hotel?
-Before you are ready to have a wonderful dinner at Shima Kanko Hotel the Bay Suites, you can refresh your body with the special SPA facility called “eau SPA by CLARINS” on the 2F.
-We are the first hotel to open a CLARINS Resort SPA here at Shima.
+Before you are ready to have a wonderful dinner at Shima Kanko Hotel the Bay Suites, you can refresh your body with the special SPA facility called “eau SPA” on the 2F.
+You can experience the exquisite combination of Haute Couture treatment by “BIOLOGIQUE RECHERCHE”, French luxury skincare brand here at Shima.

 After refreshing your body with the Bay Suite SPA, you can again relax at the 5F Guest Lounge and watch the beautiful sunset of Ago Bay.

 Using techniques that bring out the best in seasonal Ise-Shima ingredients, Japanese restaurant Hamayu serves traditional kaiseki cuisine using such seasonal ingredients in a serene Japanese-style interior setting.
 The delicious dishes resemble works of art, and the menu features a lineup of local Mie sake.